anderrf/find-a-friend-api/README.md

 - [ ] A pet should be linked to an ORG
 - [ ] An user who wants to adopt a pet will contact the ORG by Whatsapp
 - [ ] All pet's listing filters but the city will be optional
-- [ ] An ORG should be authenticated to acces the aplication as admin
+- [ ] An ORG should be authenticated to access the aplication as admin